lucasfurno/docs_en/changelog/index.md

 **Sep/2020**

-* Added a new menu and footer at Real-Time Manager.
+* Added a new menu and footer.
-* Added a new feature to evaluate password strength at User Preferences.
+* Added a new feature to evaluate password strength.
 * Bugfix at the reseller's user list.
 * Bugfix in the feature of duplicate an Edge Application with Error Responses.
-* Added metric **Invocations** in reports.
+* Added consumption information of the metric **Invocations of the Edge Functions product** in the billing interface.
-* Added metric **Standard Queries** in reports.
+* Added consumption information of the metric **Standard Queries of the Intelligent DNS product** in the billing interface.
-* Bugfix in Data Streaming;
+* Bugfix in the Data Streaming product interface;

 ---